-A more recent approach tried to avoid deviations from the absolute-priority rule as well to cut the cost associated with the bargaining present in the reorganization procedure called Chapter 11.
-Some of the economic view, such as Baird (1986) and Jensen (1991), was favorable to a market-auctions approach to cut costs implicit at reorganization.
+The ensuing debate attempted to specify how a bankruptcy law should do its job.
+The early economic view tried to avoid deviations from the absolute-priority rule as well as to cut costs associated with the bargaining present in the reorganization procedure called Chapter 11.
+Some of the economic theorists, such as Baird (1986) and Jensen (1991), were favorable to a market-auctions approach to cut costs implicit at reorganization.
 More concretely, a state official would auction insolvent firms to the market, free of current claims, distributing the proceeds to creditors according to absolute-priority rules.
-If economic value would be maximized by a piecemeal liquidation, the highest bids would be for individual assets; if continuing the firm as an economic entity would maximize value, then the highest bids would be for the firm as a unit.
+If economic value would be maximized by a piecemeal liquidation, the highest bids would be for individual assets; if continuing the firm as an economic entity, it would maximize value, then the highest bids would be for the firm as a unit.

 Bebchuck (1988) argues that reorganization can capture a greater value than the liquidation process, especially when the assets of a company are worth much more as a going concern than if sold piecemeal, and if there are few or no buyers with both accurate information about the company and sufficient resources to acquire it.
-He therefore proposed an optional approach that homogenizes the interest of the holders and follows the Absolute Priority Rule, keeping alive the reorganization procedure without the burden of APR violations and the cost of bargain.
+He, therefore, proposed an optional approach that homogenizes the interest of the holders and follows the Absolute Priority Rule, keeping alive the reorganization procedure without the burden of APR violations and the cost of bargain.